qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectorconversion.rst

 Rasterize (overwrite with fixed value)
 --------------------------------------
-Overwrites a raster layer with a fixed value.
+Overwrites parts of a raster layer with a fixed value.
+The pixels to overwrite are chosen based on the supplied (overlapping) vector layer.

 This algorithm is derived from the
 `GDAL rasterize utility <https://gdal.org/gdal_rasterize.html>`_ .